polterguy/rosetta/README.md

 accidentally visits your website, without prepending the request with *"https"*, the request will be redirected to a secure connection automatically, and no data will be served over a non-secure channel.

+This feature is on by default, but can be modified through the configuration property called *"upgrade-insecure-requests"*.
+0 means "off", 1 means "on".

 ## Future plans